 In terms of drinks and eating out, this includes everything we don't prepare ourselves, even if we get something to go and eat it back on the boat.
-We also track how much we spend on books, magazines, DVD rentals etc. in this category, as well as the occasional lottery ticket.
+We also track how much we spend on books, magazines, DVD rentals and going to the movies in this category, as well as the occasional lottery ticket.

 Our cell phone is actually one of our biggest non-boat related expenses.
-I have a $60 monthly GoPhone plan with AT&T which includes 6GB of data and unlimited calls and texts.
-While Scott is away, I've also added on a $10 monthly international call plan so that we can have our daily phone call.
+We have a $60 monthly GoPhone plan with AT&T which includes 8GB of data and unlimited calls and texts.

 BOAT FUEL | Total = Nil

 Because our boat hasn't left the slip, we haven't needed to spend anything on diesel or gas.